TJaySteno/dice-app/README.md

 (Shortsword 1d8 + Sneak Attack 2d6 + Fire Damage 1d6): 15 total ( 3, 3 5, 4 ) - 14:51:48

+Party treasure tracking is complete.
+It converts all coins into gold and displays significant items as well.
+Update party treasure as often as needed and whenever you need to divide everything up using the app.
+Finally, the previous round of loot will be stored just in case it needs to be referred to at a later time.

 Next steps:
 	This app has borrowed the HTML and CSS from a free-source calculator app and my next step will be to add functionality to that calculator.
-	I will be adding a party treasure tracker that will store information about loot found on adventures; everything from gold and silver to significant items.
-This tracker will store the info in localStorage for later use and it will automatically calculate each person's share.
 	Considering making something that automatically rolls attributes

 Open issues: